Expand your education beyond a high school diploma with one of the 10 Best Affordable Online Bachelor's Degrees in Trades.

 Net Price: $19,484

-8. Ashford University – San Diego, CA
+8. University of Arizona Global Campus - San Diego, CA

 Bachelor of Arts in Business Economics

-Students will have full-flexibility at Ashford University when completing the online BA in Business Economics degree.
+Students will have full-flexibility at University of Arizona Global Campus when completing the online BA in Business Economics degree.
 Courses last five weeks, and students can take one course at a time if wanted.
 Only 21 percent of students complete the program in four years, which speaks to the flexibility in pace that the university allows.
 The major will take up 45 of the 120 total credits needed to graduate, while General Education and Elective credits fill the rest.
 Admission to the program is given in three different categories: Conditional, Provisional, and Full, each tailoring to students of all backgrounds in their education and work history.

 Net Price: $18,235